 Spicy praline topping tastes like popcorn or honey nut cheerios.
 The ingredients are cinnamon, ginger, cloves, cane sugar, baking soda, annatto, vegetable colors, toffee sugar, and salt.

-Spicy praline crumbs go on chestnut praline latte and frappuccino.
-They pair superbly with toffee nut and nut milk.
+By default, the spicy praline crumbs go on a chestnut praline latte and chestnut praline frappuccino.
+This topping pairs superbly with toffee nut and nut milk.

 15. Chunky Fudge

 Chunky fudge topping premiered as part of the holiday flavors in Starbucks overseas in November 2021.
 It was a third of a three-part topping of mocha whipped cream and drizzled mocha on fudge brownie hot chocolate.
 This seasonal special was available across Europe, Africa, and the Middle East.